emard/pytorch-cnn-example/README.md

 Given one "image.png" or "image.jpg" as paramter "Infer.py" script will apply trained coefficients, write segmented grayscale image "image_seg.png" (black, gray, white) and display on screen source image and segmented one.

+     ./Infer.py input.jpg

 If 2 more image files as arguments are passed, script will batch-process all of them and won't display any.

+     ./Infer.py tile*.png

 To properly segment large image, it should be split to 900x900 tiles, each tile segmented and results joined back into one large image.
+Script "split-tiles.sh" center-splits large image to tiles of 900x900 pixels each, leaving out the edges of the image that wouldn't make full 900x900 tiles.

 There are scripts to do this:

      tools/split-tiles.sh image.jpg